 All investment funds have objectives.
 Some mutual funds will have capital preservation as their goal, while some have growth as their target, and others can have a combination of both.

 Ask for the fund’s prospectus from your agent, and have them explain the investment strategy.
 And then make sure that the fund’s goal matches your personal financial objectives.

 For example, if you’re investing money that you want to grow significantly in the future, then avoid mutual funds whose objective is capital preservation.
 Because your money won’t grow much in there.

-Moreover, check if its investment strategy is acceptable with respect to your risk tolerance.
-If you’re risk averse, then don’t invest in a mutual fund with an aggressive investment strategy.
+Moreover, check if its investment strategy is acceptable for your risk tolerance.
+If you’re risk-averse, then don’t invest in a mutual fund with an aggressive investment strategy.

 2. How’s the past performance of the fund?

 It’s a fact that an investment fund’s past performance is not a guarantee of future results.
-If a mutual fund had 40% gains last year, it doesn’t mean it will have that much gains again this year.
+If a mutual fund had 40% gains last year, it doesn’t mean it will have as much returns again this year.
 So don’t be misled by those numbers.

-The reason why you should ask for the past performance is to use it as point of comparison with other funds.
+You should ask for the past performance to use it as a point of comparison with other funds.
 This will help you see, which funds are consistent in giving good returns with respect to other funds.